Adoption Lawyers - Joliet, IL

 The Court will also order a thorough background investigation and home study prior to granting the adoption.
 If the court makes a finding that the adoption should proceed, then it will grant the adoption.
 A new birth certificate naming the adopted parents will be issued.

 While the process for an adoption can see simple, it is frequently complex and lengthy.
 An experienced attorney is a valuable asset to guide prospective parents through the process.
-The attorneys at Henderson Law & Mediation have handled numerous adoption cases.
+The attorneys at Henderson & Mehta Law and Mediation Center have handled numerous adoption cases.
 Their experience and legal expertise can help guide you through the process so that your family can become complete.